musaabshirgar1/favourite-places-application/README.md

 To use this application for testing purpose create your own firebase database project and add the required .json file inside the app folder.

+To view a video on the working of the application go to the click on the <a href="https://drive.google.com/file/d/1-lcCamQB8sDK9pV3sEFzUMLXOlqibRMV/view?usp=sharing">Link</a>